 Your Lancaster Sports Card Membership will also give you access to Salt Ayre Sports Centre and a number of community pools in the area.

 Your Libraries are not just about shelves of books - they are flexible learning spaces that provide access to:

-See the Library Locations web pages for more details of what's available at your site and to check Opening Hours / contact details.
+See the Library Locations web pages for more details of what's available at your site and to check opening hours / access arrangements / contact details.

 Your Library PIN number is your password for accessing a number of systems and services within the Library; it is used in conjunction with your Library Borrower number (your 7 digit Student Number).
 When you are fully registered on your course - you will be able to set your library PIN.

 The main things you will need your PIN for are:

 - Self issue of books and learning resources through the Self Service Kiosks (see below)

 - Returning and renewing books via the Self Service Kiosks

 - Borrowing and returning Laptop Loans

 If you forget your PIN or think that someone else knows it - you can reset it from the My Account area in OneSearch.